pgeovany/one-argument-c-compiler/README.md

 # Making it easy:
 In order to avoid typing "./.mcc" everytime you want to run my script, you can use aliases.

-  1 - Open a terminal.
+  1 - Open a terminal.\n
   2 - Type: alias mcc='/path/to/the/script'.

 After doing this, you will just need to type "mcc" to run the script instead of "./.mcc".